 - 1.2.1 Place both front seats in their mid-positions, this may not be the same as the final test position.
-If there is no notch at this position, set the seat in the nearest notch rearward (this will be done more completely in Section 5). - 1.2.2 Place weights equivalent to WorldSID 50th male test dummy (75kg) in the front driver's seating position. - 1.2.3 Place weights in the luggage compartment of the vehicle until the total vehicle mass (sum of front and rear axle masses) is 100kg more than the unladen kerb mass (from Section 1.1.8).
+If there is no notch at this position, set the seat in the nearest notch rearward (this will be done more completely in Section 5). - 1.2.2 Place weights equivalent to WorldSID 50th male test dummy (75kg) in the front driver's seating position.
+Where a dual occupancy test is to be performed replace Section 1.2.2 with Section 8.1.1. - 1.2.3 Place weights in the luggage compartment of the vehicle until the total vehicle mass (sum of front and rear axle masses) is 100kg more than the unladen kerb mass (from Section 1.1.8).
 The normal luggage compartment should be used i.e. rear seats should not be folded to increase the luggage capacity.
 Spread the weights as evenly as possible over the base of the luggage compartment.
 If the weights cannot be evenly distributed, concentrate weights towards the centre of the compartment. - 1.2.4 In the child restraints to be used for testing, place masses equivalent to Q10 and Q6 child dummies on the second-row driver's side and passenger's side seats respectively (23kg and 36kg).
 If the child restraints are not available at this time then default masses of 7kg for each position should be added to the dummy masses.
-Where the test is to be conducted with the Q10 on the rear seat with no CRS, the default CRS mass for this position shall be 0kg. - 1.2.5 For two seater vehicles only, the mass of child dummies and child seats shall not be included in the reference load.
+Where the test is to be conducted with the Q10 on the second-row seat with no CRS, the default CRS mass for this position shall be 0kg. - 1.2.5 For two seater vehicles only, the mass of child dummies and child seats shall not be included in the reference load.
 For vehicles with limited rear space, child seats and dummies shall be included in the reference load. - 1.2.6 Roll the vehicle back and forth to 'settle' the tyres and suspension with the extra weight on board.
 Weigh the front and rear axle weights of the vehicle.
-These loads are the "axle reference loads" and the total weight is the "reference mass" of the vehicle. - 1.2.7 Record the axle reference loads and reference mass in the test details. - 1.2.8 Measure and record the ride-heights of the vehicle at the point on the wheel arch in the same transverse plane as the wheel centres.
-Do this for all four wheels.
+These loads are the "axle reference loads" and the total weight is the "reference mass" of the vehicle. - 1.2.7 Record the axle reference loads and reference mass in the test details.

-1.2.9 Remove the weights from the luggage compartment and from the front and rear seats.
+- 1.2.8 Measure and record the ride-heights of the vehicle at the point on the wheel arch in the same transverse plane as the wheel centres.
+Do this for all four wheels. - 1.2.9 Remove the weights from the luggage compartment and from the front and rear seats.